shrught/copilot-metric-saver/README.md

 # Determines the enterprise or organization names to target API calls.
-# If VUE_APP_SCOPE is 'organization', this should be the a list of organization names separated by commas.
+# If VUE_APP_SCOPE is 'organization', this should be a list of organization names separated by commas.
 VUE_APP_GITHUB_ORGS=OrgName1,OrgName2,OrgName3